phnx47/dapper-repositories/README.md

 execution of these tasks, but that's exactly where this tool is different.
 The "SQL Generator" is a generic component that generates all the CRUD sentences for a POCO class based on its definition and the possibility to override the SQL generator and the way it builds each sentence.

-The original idea was taken from [Yoinbol](https://github.com/Yoinbol/MicroOrm.Pocos.SqlGenerator).
+The original idea was taken from [Diego García](https://github.com/ElNinjaGaiden/MicroOrm.Pocos.SqlGenerator).

 ## Installation